 Making Tax Digital for Income Tax Self Assessment (MTD ITSA) is the next major step in HMRC’s plan to modernise the UK tax system.
 After transforming VAT reporting, HMRC is extending digital record-keeping and online submissions to the self-employed and landlords.

-The goal is simple but ambitious: reduce tax errors, improve accuracy, and give taxpayers a clearer view of their tax position throughout the year.
+The goal of Making Tax Digital is simple but ambitious: reduce tax errors, improve accuracy, and give taxpayers a clearer view of their tax position throughout the year.
 If you’re self-employed or earn income from property, this article will walk you through what MTD for Income Tax means, who it applies to, how it works, and how to prepare.

 What Is Making Tax Digital for Income Tax?